 NAEP reports results using widely accepted statistical standards; findings are reported based on a statistical significance level set at .05, with appropriate adjustments for multiple comparisons.
 Only those differences that are found to be statistically significant are referred to as "higher" or "lower."
 At grades 4 and 8, when state/jurisdiction results are compared to the nation, appropriate adjustments are made for part-whole comparisons.
 In addition, a part-whole relationship exists between the TUDA district samples and large city, state, and national samples.
 Therefore, when individual TUDA district results are compared to results for large city, a state, or the nation, the significance tests appropriately reflect this dependency.

 Average scores and percentages of students are presented as whole numbers in the report; however, the statistical comparison tests are based on unrounded numbers.
 In some cases, the scores or the percentages have the same whole number values, but they are statistically different from each other.
-For example, the average score of fourth-grade students who were identified as English learners (EL) was 243 in 2019, which was statistically different from the score of 243 in 2017.
+For example, the percentage of Hispanic fourth-graders performing at NAEP Advanced was 3 percent in 2022, which was statistically different from the 3 percent in 2019.
 The "Customize data tables" link at the bottom of the page provides data tables from the NDE.
 The tables offer detailed information on more precise values for the scores and percentages and explain how the two comparison estimates differ from each other.